DUI Attorney Orlando

 - Fouth-Offense DUI (or more): Being convicted of a DUI four or more times carries the potential for the most extreme consequences.
 Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school, and alcohol treatment program felony conviction, as well as community service.

 Penalties can be substantially increased if a person driving under the influence causes property damage, bodily injuries, or has a minor in the vehicle at the time of the offense.
-If you have been charged with a DUI, speak with an experienced DUI attorney in Orlando, Florida, to discuss the potential implications of a conviction and how you can mount a successful defense.
+If you have been charged with a DUI in Florida, speak with an adept Orlando DUI attorney to discuss the potential implications of a conviction and how you can mount a successful defense.